linhuixiao/OneRef/README.md

 ## News

-- :fire: **Update on 2025/07/30:** All of the code and models have been released!**
+- :fire: **Update on 2025/07/30:** **All of the code and models have been released!**

-  !
-During the code tidying process, some bugs may arise due to changes in variable names.
+  :exclamation: During the code tidying process, some bugs may arise due to changes in variable names.
 If any issues occur, please raise them in the [issue page](https://github.com/linhuixiao/OneRef/issues), and I will try to resolve them timely.

 - :fire: **Update on 2024/12/28: We conducted a Survey of Visual Grounding over the past decade, entitled "Towards Visual Grounding: A Survey" ([Paper](https://arxiv.org/pdf/2412.20206), [Project](https://github.com/linhuixiao/Awesome-Visual-Grounding)), Comments are welcome !!!**
 - :fire: **Update on 2024/10/10: Our grounding work **OneRef** ([paper](https://arxiv.org/abs/2410.08021), [Code](https://github.com/linhuixiao/OneRef)) has been accepted by the top conference NeurIPS 2024 !**